Minks, Magic Mike, and a Very Large Kiss

 Brandy grabbed her huge box and tore into it like she already knew what was inside.
 (She did.
 She absolutely did.)

-I had layered the gifts: first the rabbit fur vest — tossed aside like yesterday’s mail.
-Then the fox fur cape — launched into orbit.
-Finally, the full‑length mink coat she’d been hunting for like a fashion‑obsessed predator.
+I had layered the gifts: first the rabbit fur vest—tossed aside like yesterday’s mail.
+Then the fox fur cape—launched into orbit.
+Finally, the full-length mink coat she’d been hunting for like a fashion-obsessed predator.

 All thrift store finds, mind you.
-I once planned to make Christmas stockings out of them.
-That day never came.
+I once planned to make Christmas stockings out of them; that day never came.
+Brandy turned the living room into a runway, spinning and twirling like a top model.

-Zak stared at her in horror and said, “Mom!
+Captain Chaos stared at her in horror and said, “Mom!
 You’re wearing a dead animal!”
+Brandy, without missing a beat: “More like 70 or 80 little minks.”

-Zak will absolutely be in therapy someday, and the therapist will write in the notes: Cause of trauma — Mom and Mema.
+(Captain Chaos will absolutely be in therapy someday, and the therapist will write in the notes: "Cause of trauma—Mom and Mimom.")

-Act III: Michael’s Earbud Treasure Hunt
+Act III: Sir WhatTheHeck’s Earbud Treasure Hunt

-Michael opened the giant box I hid his earbuds in.
+Sir WhatTheHeck opened the giant box I hid his earbuds in.
 They shot out like they were escaping captivity and disappeared into the mountain of wrapping paper.
 He had to dig for them like he was on a holiday episode of Gold Rush.

-Act IV: Zak’s Gamer Headset
+Act IV: Captain Chaos’s Gamer Headset

-Zak put it on and immediately said he could tell the difference.
+Captain Chaos put it on and immediately said he could tell the difference.
 I’m pretty sure he was lying to make me feel better, but I’ll take it.

 Meanwhile, Poor Rob…